Oracle Database

 SYSDBA

-privilege will be able to manageÂadministrative privileges
+privilege will be able to manageadministrative privileges

-In Oracle Database the ability to grant theÂ
+In Oracle Database, the ability to grant the

 SYSDBA

 privilege to other users is restricted.
-Only users with theÂSYSDBA
+Only users with theSYSDBA

-privilege themselves can grant it to others:
+privilege themselves can grant it to others:- SYS users.

-- Users that have been granted the
+- Users who have been granted the

 SYSDBA